sevkioruc/docs/docs/relational-tuples.md

 }
 ```

- Acorrding to schema above; when user creates a document in a organization, more specifically let say, when user:1 in organization:2 create a document:4 we need to create 2 relational tuples to be stored in [WriteDB].
-Respectively,
+ According to the schema above; when a user creates a document in an organization, more specifically let's say, when user:1 in organization:2 create a document:4 we need to create the following relational tuple,

 - `document:4#owner@user:1`